--> Skip to main content

 Posts

-By the end of the Victorian era, the ‘decline narrative’ of ageing (Gullette) seemed firmly established in the zeitgeist, whether in fictional accounts that used the aged figure to personify an exhausted century or in the political usage of younger persons as the symbolic vehicle for progress and futurity.
++++UPDATE: Registration is now open on Eventbrite .
+You can also register by emailing the organiser Dr James Aaron Green .+++ By the end of the Victorian era, the ‘decline narrative’ of ageing (Gullette) seemed firmly established in the zeitgeist, whether in fictional accounts that used the aged figure to personify an exhausted century or in the political usage of younger persons as the symbolic vehicle for progress and futurity.
 But other instances paint a more complex picture: aged characters rejuvenated by ‘youthful’ love plots; medical accounts that emphasise post-menopausal women’s gains in strength and energy; and social commentaries that view the reproductive capacity of youth as a source of national decline rather than salvation.
 This one-day workshop aims to explore what is gained for Victorian studies by bringing together topics of age and ageing with those of progress and decline.
-It is especially interested in cases that ‘write against’ the truisms of old-age loss and youthful gain, and ageing-as-decline, to spotlight a more complicated or contingent reality.
-The wider aim is to recover and re
+It is especially interested in cases that ‘write against’ the truisms of old-age loss

 Recent posts